Woman Like Me: Composition and release

 The song was written by Jess Glynne, Ed Sheeran and producer Steve Mac.
 Glynne stated she had intended the song for her second album Always in Between, but that it "didn't fit where the album was going".
 Glynne's version of "Woman Like Me" surfaced on the internet in late October 2018.
 The song was given to Little Mix, with Glynne and Little Mix making slight changes to the lyrics to suit the group.
 Sheeran and the group then "went into the studio and tweaked little bits" to make it "more personal to us".
 Little Mix stated on their social media that the song is "about celebrating women in every shape and form".
 Glynne revealed that Sheeran's uncredited backing vocals can be heard during the song's chorus.

 In October 2018, rapper Cardi B claimed during an Instagram post that she had been sent the track beforehand as a request to collaborate and did not accept because she was already working on other songs, so it was then offered to Minaj, after the latter said that she was interfering with her collaborators.
 However, Little Mix later said that the record label sent the song to both rappers, but they had always wanted to collaborate with Minaj, and posted various interviews where they stated that Minaj was their first choice for a collaborator on a song.

-"Women Like Me" was released on Spotify at midnight on 12 October 2018.
+"Woman Like Me" was released on Spotify at midnight on 12 October 2018.
 In 2020, a remix of 'Woman Like Me" featuring Banx & Ranx was included on the soundtrack of the film The Broken Hearts Gallery.